 So if I wasn’t feeling joyful, rewarded or pleased with creating, but instead felt I’d complicated how I was creating, then things needed to go.
-For example, I don’t need to keep to a pattern with how and when I create and I don’t need to rotate mediums so I always appear interesting, I really don’t!
+For example, I don’t need to keep to a schedule with how and when I create and I don’t need to rotate mediums so I always appear interesting, I really don’t!
 What I did realise is that I needed to get intentional about what I was doing.
-Now hear me clearly here, being intentional doesn’t mean you head out and set rigid plans and deadlines, it means you sit down and take time to decide on an objective.
+Now hear me clearly here, being intentional doesn’t mean you head out and set rigid plans and deadlines.
+It means you sit down and take time to decide on an objective.
 The objective or aim that you decide upon will guide your actions.

 Right after the Tully Show I shared how I had joined Eni Oken’s Art Club.
 This had been something I was thinking about for a while and the Tully Show experience confirmed I had made the right decision.

-Behind Every Decision there’s a Motivation
+Behind every Decision there’s a Motivation

 I ask this because I believe that behind every intention there’s a motivation.
 Over the last 4 week’s you’ve been working on developing a Conqueror’s Mindset.
 Intentional decisions like these are the perfect opportunity for you to put into practice everything you’ve learned as a conqueror.

 Before I joined Eni’s Art Club, Resistance showed up.
 It always does, this time it tried to tell me I couldn’t afford it and that I wouldn’t have time to participate properly, so ultimately I’d be wasting my time.
 But because I’m a conqueror, I had decided that I was not going to let it keep me from my objective.
 Remember, my intentions helped me decide on my objective, and my objective will guide my actions.
-I really assessed my motivations and they were good, they lined up with the promises the Lord has for me and they are helping to fulfil the hopes, aspirations and desires, I believe the Creator has given me as an Artist.
+I really assessed my motivations and they were good, they lined up with the promises the Lord has for me and they are helping to fulfil the hopes, aspirations and desires, I believe the Creator has given me as a Zentangle Artist.

 So…. here’s a couple of big questions to help you with this?